India: State leader raises concerns in Uttar Pradesh

 "Adityanath has been one of Uttar Pradesh's most polarizing politicians, given to hateful rhetoric that incites discrimination and hostility against minority groups, particularly Muslims," said executive director Aakar Patel.

-"As chief minister of India's most populous state, he and his party have an obligation to ensure that his positions do not become government policy.
+"He (Adityanath) and his party have an obligation to ensure that his positions do not become government policy.
 It is therefore imperative that he retracts any statements which may provide a license for others to abuse human rights."

 A calculated risk